-The physical performance of people in activities such as walking, running and jumping, in which the whole musculoskeletal system is involved, determines the physical health of people.
-Proper evaluation of the neuromuscular system is very important in rehabilitation ^[1], because paying attention to the correct assessment, will lead to selection of appropriate the rehabilitation treatments [2-4].
-In a functional activity, all the muscles and ioints act in coordination [5] Jumping, running, and walking are examples of functional performance, as they involve a large number of joints and muscles in the body, particularly in the lower limbs ^[6].
-Jumping is a multi-joint functional activity affecting the muscles of the lower limbs and the biomechanics of the center of gravity [7, 8] Therefore, performing a jump test is a proper technique to assess functional variables such as force. of power, rate force development, that would finally make a depiction of the overall performance of the body, in athletes and non-athletes ^[7, 9].
-On the other hand, jumping is used as an advantageous exercise to improve people's performance in clinic and sport fields ^[7, 9].
-Different individuals might use jumping as a way to prepare themselves before starting a specific exercise ^[7].
-Jumping is also used to analyze ordinary people's performance in the society in addition to athletes' performance analysis ^[7].
-So far, individuals' Performance
+The physical performance of people in activities such walking, running and jumping, in which the whole musculoskeletal system is involved, determines the physical health of people.
+Proper evaluation of the neuromuscular system is very important in rehabilitation [1], because paying attention to the correct assessment, will lead to the selection of appropriate rehabilitation treatments [2-4].

-So far, individuals' Performance been recorded using a variety of technologies ^[10].
-To test performance in the laboratory, technologies such as motion analysis system and force
+In a functional activity, all the muscles and joints act in coordination Jumping, running. and walking are examples of functional performance, as they involve a large number of joints and muscles in the body, particularly in the lower limbs [6].
+Jumping is a multi-joint functional activity affecting the muscles of the lower limbs and the biomechanics of the center of gravity [7, 8] Therefore. performing a jump test is a proper technique to assess functional variables such as force. of power, rate development, that would finally make a depiction of the overall performance of the body, in athletes and non-athletes [7, 9].
+On the other hand, jumping is used as an advantageous exercise to improve people's performance in clinic and sport fields [7, 9].
+Different individuals might use jumping as a way to prepare themselves before starting a specific exercise [7].
+Jumping is also used to analyze ordinary people's performance in society in addition to athletes' performance analysis [7].

-Copyright© 2018, TMU Press.
-This open-access article is published under the terms of the Creative Commons Attribution-Noncommercial 4.0 International License which permits Share (copy and redistribute the material in any medium or format) and Adapt (remix, transform, and build upon the material) under the Attribution-Noncommercial terms plate are utilized ^[2, 7].
-These tools are expensive ^[5, 9, 10], and there are just a few of them in Iran; Furthermore, motion analysis system and force plate use is restricted to research and academic laboratories [9], so for most clinicians using these instruments is challenging and inaccessible ^[5, 9, 11].
-Not only is the cost of maintenance for these tools considerably high, but it is also impossible to repair or change their parts due to sanctions; moreover, evaluating individuals' performance in the laboratory environment is different from the real environment outside ^[12], that is, any of the physical challenges that people or athletes confront in the street, gym or at home may not exist in the lab; therefore, different individuals' performance evaluations in a laboratory environment may differ from their work environment, and might not represent a real reflection of their actual performance ^[12].
+So far, individuals' Performance been recorded using a variety of technologies [10].
+To test performance in the laboratory, technologies such as motion analysis system and force plate are utilized [2, 7].
+These tools are expensive [5, 9, 10], and there are just a few of them in Iran; Furthermore, motion analysis system and force plate use is restricted to research and academic laboratories [9], so for most clinicians using these instruments is challenging and inaccessible [5, 9, 11].
+Not only is the cost of maintenance for these tools considerably high, but it is also impossible to repair or change their parts due to sanctions; moreover, evaluating individuals' performance in the laboratory environment is different from the real environment outside [12], that is, any of the physical challenges that people or athletes confront in the street, gym or at home may not exist in the lab; therefore, different individuals' performance evaluations in a laboratory environment may differ from their work environment, and might not represent a real reflection of their actual performance [12].

-Wearable sensors are other instruments that have recently been utilized to analyze performance ^[2, 10].
-Inertial measurement unit (IMU) is a wearable sensor that includes an accelerometer. a magnetometer and а gyroscope ^[12, 13].
-Until recently, these instruments have been used in a variety of rehabilitation fields including assessing elderly functions ^[14, 15], postural correction ^{[16,} 17], neurological ^[18, 19] and cardiopulmonary patient condition ^[20].
-One of these small-sized and user-friendly tools is sufficient for evaluating the aforementioned variables ^[21].
-Being categorized as a wearable sensor, the accelerometer is used as a portable and wearable instrument ^[9, 22].
-They are also are economical and do not require any specific maintenance or repair ^[10].
+Wearable sensors are other instruments that have recently been utilized to analyze performance [2, 10].
+Inertial measurement unit (IMU) is a wearable sensor that includes an accelerometer. a magnetometer gyroscope [12, 13].
+Until recently, instruments have been used in a variety of rehabilitation fields including assessing elderly functions [14, 15], postural correction [16, 17], neurological ^[18, 19] and cardiopulmonary patient condition [20].
+One of these small-sized and user-friendly tools is sufficient for evaluating the aforementioned variables [21].
+Being categorized as a wearable sensor, the accelerometer is used as a portable and wearable instrument [9, 22].
+They are also are economical and do not require any specific maintenance or repair [10].
 Furthermore, because of their portability, these instruments can be used in a variety of environments without being limited to the laboratory e.g. routine, sports, and clinical environments [2, 21, ^{23]}.
-Recent researches have demonstrated that the accelerometer could be used not only to calculate the performance of the body, but also to indirectly calculate the forces and torques of the muscles ^[24].
+Recent researches have demonstrated that the accelerometer could be used not only to calculate the performance of the body, but also to indirectly calculate the forces and torques of the muscles [24].
 Therefore, since the accelerometer is economical and at the same time practical, it can replace expensive laboratory devices to evaluate people's performance as a new technology in the health system.